Đạ Huoai district

 Đạ Huoai is a rural district of Lâm Đồng province in the Central Highlands region of Vietnam.
 As of 2003 the district had a population of 34,039.
-The district covers an area of 490 km².
+The district covers an area of 490 km2.
 The district capital lies at Ma Đa Guôi.

+Name

+Its name Đạ Huoai (Daa-huoaai, "the stream of waiting") is related with the legend of Da Mbri, which means "river Mbri" or "hero Bri".
+After his death, Bri became a big river.

+In addition, Mdaa-guih (now Ma Đa Guôi town) means "a place of pause", which refers to where Bri was still waiting for his lover.